ruofeidu/ImageQualityCompare/README.md

 PSNR and the SSIM mainly differ on their degree of sensitivity to image degradations.

 ## Usage:
+The executable file is under x64/Release/Compare.exe
 ```bash
 Compare image_file_name_1 image_file_name_2 [--mask] [--block_size] 2
 ```
 The optional mask parameter will neglect the total white or black pixels in the image1.
 The optional block_size parameter determines the window size of SSIM.
 The smaller block_size, the slower.

+## Compilation
+If the compilation fails, please fix the following environment variables:
+* OPENCV_INC: Directory to OpenCV include folder.
+* OPENCV_LIB: Directory to OpenCV libraries.
+* PATH: Add [the executable DLLs of OpenCV and GLUT](https://obj.umiacs.umd.edu/dll/DuEngineLibs.zip) into an arbitrary directory of PATH.

 ## RMSE: Root mean squared error
 Most sensitive.